randylirano/NEU-CS5200-Summer2021-Project-3/README.md

 3) Start mongo server

-4) Start the server
+4) Start the Redis server

+5) Start the server

 ```
 npm start
 ```

-5) Point your browser to http://locahost:3000
+6) Point your browser to http://locahost:3000